soccermaganti/SageMaker-Implementation/README.md

   2) How did we store the data

-    -We used S3 Buckets to store the data -> a202990-mapping-osr-accounts-s3-bucket (S3 Bucket used)
+    - We used S3 Buckets to store the data -> a202990-mapping-osr-accounts-s3-bucket (S3 Bucket used)